caseyg/awesome/TOPICS.md

 *   [mayneyao/eidos](https://github.com/mayneyao/eidos) - Offline alternative to Notion.
 Eidos is an extensible framework for managing your personal data throughout your lifetime in one place.

-*   [electric-sql/electric](https://github.com/electric-sql/electric) - Postgres everywhere — your data, in sync, wherever you need it.
+*   [electric-sql/electric](https://github.com/electric-sql/electric) - Sync subsets of your Postgres data into local apps and services.

 *   [michael/editable-website](https://github.com/michael/editable-website) - A SvelteKit template for building CMS-free editable websites